google/qkeras/README.md

 Example of how to generate data type map can be found in qkeras/qtools/ examples/example_generate_json.py.
 Example of how to generate energy consumption estimation can be found in qkeras/qtools/examples/example_get_energy.py

+## AutoQKeras

+AutoQKeras allows the automatic quantization and rebalancing of deep neural networks by treating quantization and rebalancing of an existing deep neural network as a hyperparameter search in Keras-Tuner using random search, hyperband or gaussian processes.

+In order to contain the explosion of hyperparameters, users can group tasks by patterns, and perform distribute training using available resources.

+Extensive documentation is present in notebook/AutoQKeras.ipynb.

 ## Related Work